bweatherson/demons/latest-export.md

 # Why So Defensive? {#defensive}

-I'm arguing for causal ratificationism.
+I am arguing for causal ratificationism.
 And much of the argument will come in the next three chapters, when I argue in turn against three of the component parts of of proceduralism.
 But in this chapter I want to first address an argument that proceduralism must be right, because only procedural theories can deliver what decision theory promises: a rule for making decisions.
 And the main argument of this chapter is going to be that decision theory cannot, and should not, be in the business of providing such a rule.
 Such a rule would have to be sensitive to resource constraints, and this kind of sensitivity isn't compatible with doing the kind of theorising that decision theorists do.

 ## Decision Theory and Making Decisions {#algorithm}